-Disclaimer: This is not legal advice.
+Disclaimer: this isn't legal advice and I'm not your lawyer.
 Attorney-client privilege is jurisdiction-specific and governed by your state's ethics rules.
-Talk to your state bar and your own counsel before making decisions about AI tools and client information.
+Talk to your state bar and your own counsel before you decide anything about AI tools and client information.

-Every law firm conversation starts the same way.
-"Can we use cloud AI if we have an NDA with the vendor?"
+Every law firm conversation I have starts the same way.
+"Can we use cloud AI if we've got an NDA with the vendor?"

 No. Not because NDAs are worthless.
-Because privilege isn't a contract.
-It's a rule of evidence.
-Breaking it doesn't violate a vendor's terms of service.
-It breaks the law.
+Because privilege is a rule of evidence, not a contract.
+Breaking it doesn't violate somebody's terms of service, it costs you the protection, and the protection was the entire point.

 ABA Model Rule 1.6 and the Third-Party Disclosure Problem